Oil spills are hazardous as the marine ecosystem is affected, and the marine life-forms existence gets unnecessarily threatened.

 6. Hot Water and High-Pressure Washing

-This procedure is mainly used in situations where the oil is inaccessible to methods of mechanical removal such as using booms and skimmers.
-It is used to dislodge the trapped and weathered oil from locations which are generally inaccessible to machinery.
+This procedure is mainly used in situations where the oil is inaccessible to mechanical removal methods such as using booms and skimmers.
+It is used to dislodge the trapped and weathered oil from locations that are generally inaccessible to machinery.

-Water heaters are used to heat up water to around 170°C, which is then sprayed by hand with high-pressure wands or nozzles.
+Water heaters are used to heat water to around 170°C, then sprayed by hand with high-pressure wands or nozzles.
 The oil is thus flushed to the water surface, which can be collected with skimmers or sorbents.

 - The released oil must be immediately and adequately recovered to prevent any further contamination.

-- Organisms falling in the direct spray zone have a high chance of being adversely affected by the hot water.
+- Organisms falling in the direct spray zone have a high chance of adversely affecting the hot water.